The Vicious Cycle Of Your Memories

 4. Any attempt to escape this pattern causes feelings of guilt

-That’s when we are caught into this vicious cycle from which it’s very difficult to escape.
+That's when we are caught in this vicious cycle of which it's tough to escape.

 How do we escape this vicious cycle?

-It’s better to not get sucked into it in the first place, because once you’re in it, you program yourself to the suffering-path, and you get deeper and deeper into depression.
-This is more difficult to escape than to avoid it from the beginning.
+It's better not to get sucked into it in the first place, because once you're in it, you program yourself to the suffering path, and you get deeper and deeper into depression.

-The only way to not get pulled into it (and to escape from it once you’re in) is Mind Control.
+The only way to not get pulled into it (and to escape from it once you're in) is Mental Control.

-Our Monkey-Mind makes it sometimes impossible for us to follow our thoughts, because there seems to be a lot of unconscious processes going on.
-The key to Mind Control is to make these unconscious thoughts conscious, and to learn to avoid or replace unwanted thoughts.
-This is often an arduous task to accomplish, especially during a high-emotional state like a break up or divorce.
+Our Monkey-Mind makes it sometimes impossible for us to follow our thoughts because there seems to be a lot of unconscious processes going on.

-To control your thoughts and thereby suppress certain painful memories does NOT mean that you have to forget your Exes, or the memories you have from the time you were together.
+To control your thoughts and thereby suppress specific painful memories does NOT mean that you have to forget your Exes or the memories you have from the time you were together.

 It only means that you refuse to torture yourself.